What is Synthetic Aperture Radar?

 Environmental monitoring, earth-resource mapping, and military systems require broad-area imaging at high resolutions.
-Often, this imagery must be acquired at night or during inclement weather.
-Synthetic Aperture Radar (SAR) provides such a capability.
-Synthetic Aperture Radar (SAR) systems take advantage of the long-range propagation characteristics of radar signals and the complex information processing capability of modern digital electronics to provide high resolution imagery.
-Synthetic Aperture Radar (SAR) complements photographic and other optical imaging capabilities because it is not limited by the time of day or atmospheric conditions and because of the unique responses of terrain and cultural targets to radar frequencies.
+Often, this imagery must be acquired at night or during inclement weather—Synthetic Aperture Radar (SAR) provides such a capability.
+SAR systems take advantage of the long-range propagation characteristics of radar signals and the complex information processing capability of modern digital electronics to provide high resolution imagery.
+SAR complements photographic and other optical imaging capabilities because it is not limited by the time of day or atmospheric conditions and the unique responses of terrain and cultural targets to radar frequencies.

 How Does Synthetic Aperture Radar (SAR) Work?

 The other dimension is called azimuth (or along track) and is perpendicular to range.
-Synthetic Aperture Radar’s (SAR) ability to produce relatively fine azimuth resolution differentiates it from other radars.
+SAR’s ability to produce relatively fine azimuth resolution differentiates it from other radars.
 To obtain fine azimuth resolution, a physically large antenna is needed to focus the transmitted and received energy into a sharp beam.
 The sharpness of the beam defines the azimuth resolution.
 Similarly, optical systems, such as telescopes, require large apertures (mirrors or lenses which are analogous to the radar antenna) to obtain fine imaging resolution.
-Since Synthetic Aperture Radar (SAR) is much lower in frequency than optical systems, even moderate Synthetic Aperture Radar (SAR) resolutions require an antenna too large to be practically carried by an airborne platform: antenna lengths several hundred meters long are often required.
+Since SAR is much lower in frequency than optical systems, even moderate SAR resolutions require an antenna too large to be practically carried by an airborne platform; antenna lengths several hundred meters long are often required.
 However, airborne radar can collect data while flying this distance, and then process the data as if it came from a physically long antenna.
 The distance the aircraft flies in synthesizing the antenna is known as the synthetic aperture.
 A narrow synthetic beamwidth results from the relatively long synthetic aperture, which yields finer resolution than is possible from a smaller physical antenna.